Enrique Zileri: Early life and career

 Enrique Zileri Gibson was born on 4 June 1931 in Lima, Peru.
-His father was Manlio Zileri Larco Aurelio.
+His father was Manlio Aurelio Zileri Larco.
 His mother, Doris Gibson, cofounded the newsmagazine Caretas with Francisco Igartua in October 1950.
 In childhood, he suffered from tuberculosis.
-He studied at Cornell University in the United States, but was forced to drop out when his family ran out of money.
+He studied highschool at Taft School in Watertown, Connecticut in the United States, where he became an outstanding student.
 He took a job as a publicist, and later traveled in Europe while writing travel articles for Caretas.
 He described his travel in Europe as a "voyage of self-discovery".

 Caretas

 In the mid-1950s, Zileri joined Caretas full-time after returning to Peru from Europe.
 By that time the dictator Manuel A. Odria had already briefly shut down the magazine for "offending" him.
-In 1962, Francisco Igartua left Caretas to start his own political magazine Hey, which would also achieve wide popularity, and Zileri became a co-director of Caretas with his mother.
+In 1962, Francisco Igartua left Caretas to start his own political magazine Oiga (Hey in English), which would also achieve wide popularity, and Zileri became a co-director of Caretas with his mother.
 The two provided in-depth news investigation and sharp opinions which increased the magazine's popularity, but also attracted the wrath of the Peruvian government.
 Between 1968 and 1979, the government shut down the magazine seven times, for almost two years in one occasion, and for five months in 1979.
-Zileri called Caretas "a symbol of resistance" against successive dictators and their censors, and was deported twice, to Portugal and Argentina, respectively.
+Zileri called Caretas "a symbol of resistance" against successive dictators and their censors, and was deported twice, to Portugal in 1969 and to Argentina in 1975.
 He was also sentenced to prison for three years for defaming government officials, before he was pardoned by an amnesty.
 Zileri gradually took over responsibilities from his mother, until Doris Gibson fully retired in the early 1990s.

 During the authoritarian administration of Alberto Fujimori in the 1990s, Zileri took a principled stance against the government, at a time when Fujimori bribed many of Peru's television stations and newspapers.
 He exposed the past of the powerful spy chief Vladimiro Montesinos, and opposed Fujimori's attempt to extend his presidency for an unconstitutional third term.
 He was hit with a fine in 1992, and the magazine lost revenue due to government pressure on advertisers, but was vindicated when corruption scandals forced Fujimori from office in 2000.
 Fujimori was eventually convicted for human rights abuses.